bbwwgg/PRG1002_Dating_app/README.md

 Continuous delivery (CD) means shipping updates to customers frequently.
 Continuous integration (CI) is the practice of automatically building and testing small code changes throughout the day.
 Together, CI and CD form the CI/CD pipeline, core to DevOps for releasing faster without sacrificing quality.

-Kanban aligns well with CD because both emphasise just-in-time, single-piece flow of value.
+Kanban aligns well with CD because both emphasize just-in-time, single-piece flow of value.
 By streamlining how work moves through the system, Kanban helps teams deliver changes to users quickly, increasing speed to market and product competitiveness.

 Specifically, Kanban will be applied in this Dating Application project as following example: